ivan-poltavskiy/news-aggregator/Specification.md

 Also, there is no need to specify keywords or sort by date.
 In this case, all news from the specified resources will be displayed.

+### Unresolved questions

+1. Does it make sense to try to create a unified solution for websites that use HTML?